qtile/qtile/docs/manual/config/index.rst

-If there is no display manager such as SDDM, LightDM or other and there is need to start Qtile directly from `~/.xinitrc` suggestion would be to do that through a custom sessions cript to save running applications.
+If there is no display manager such as SDDM, LightDM or other and there is need to start Qtile directly from `~/.xinitrc` suggestion would be to do that through a custom sessions script to save running applications.

 Finally, if you're a gnome user, you can start integrate Qtile into Gnome's session manager and use gnome as usual.